 Feel like you found your calling or sweet spot in life?
 If not, what might do it for you?

 I think so because it is a calling I found during childhood.
 In school, drawing was my favorite activity.
 While my friends wanted to play soccer or baseball, l drew and went to the library to check out art books and to keep learning.
-Years later, drawing images while listening to music melded into moving images; film language was naturally presented to me.
-It was something I was curious to explore and understand.
+Years later, drawing images while listening to music melded into moving images; film language was presented naturally to me; It was something I was curious to explore and understand.
 I eventually understood that an image can represent a story scene and that stories are different points of view about reality.
 This is what inspired me to make a feature film.

 What would you tell a Hispanic filmmaker living in the US who is considering making a movie in his home country?